Business Law LLB (Hons)

-- Great teaching: No. 1 London university for Teaching, Academic Support, Assessment and Feedback in Law, National Student Survey 2016.
+- Great teaching – we’re no 1 in London for Teaching, Academic Support, Assessment and Feedback (National Student Survey 2016).

-- Work experience: Volunteer at the Lambeth County Court Help Desk Scheme and with local law firms - and volunteer as a Legal Adviser at the Legal Advice Clinic.
+- Work experience - you could volunteer at the Lambeth County Court Help Desk, with local law firms, or be a Legal Adviser at LSBU's free drop-in Legal Advice Clinic.